 Here is some specific feedback for the 2016 Lab course reports: report_feedback.

-- The introduction slides for the lab course can be found here: Intro
+- The introduction slides for the lab course can be found on the UNIST Blackboard system.

 - Vibrational absorption frequencies for common chemical groups are listed in the IR_correlation_table.